- Location: Alabama

 - Notary public seal identifying the seller and his signature.

 You'll usually be provided an appropriate bill of sale if you buy from a dealer.
-Be sure that you get a bill of sale when you buy a car; you'll need it before you can title and register the vehicle in your own name.
+Be sure that you get a bill of sale when you buy a car; you may need it before you can title and register the vehicle in your own name.